singingwolfboy/flask-dance/docs/api.rst

    .. attribute:: session

       An :class:`~requests_oauthlib.OAuth1Session` instance that
-      automatically loads tokens for the OAuth provider from the backend.
+      automatically loads tokens for the OAuth provider from the token storage.
       This instance is automatically created the first time it is referenced for each request to your Flask application.

    .. attribute:: backend

-      The :doc:`token storage backend <backends>` that this blueprint uses.
+      The :doc:`token storage <storages>` that this blueprint uses.

    .. attribute:: token